t-seguin/RL_for_poker/README.md

 # Poker Application
-A sophisticated poker simulation application with reinforcement learning capabilities.
+This is an experimental project to explore reinforcement learning applied to poker game.

 ## TODO
 ### 1. Game structure : OOP to create game simulation, outputing files that contain the full game information (cf pgn for chess).

-#### 1.1 Create class `Game`
+#### 1.1 Create class `GameTexasHoldem`
 Create a class `Game` that has different attributes:

 **State Attributes:**
 - `board` which represent the cards on the table
+- `table` which represent the table with the players
 - `deck` which is the cards deck
 - `folded` Which is the folded stack of cards
 - `players` that gives all the informations about the players (stack, cards, positions, ...)